-This is an overview with a step-by-step explanation of how money is created, invested and repaid under the Economic Democracy Act (aka, the Capital Homestead Act).
+This is an overview with a step-by-step explanation of how money is created, invested and repaid under the Economic Democracy Act (formerly known as the “Capital Homestead Act”).
 This national program of monetary and tax reforms would enable every citizen (child, woman and man) to acquire shares in new productive capital being added to the economy each year.

 Financing future capital formation and transfers this way provides businesses with equity investments to produce more goods and services to new customers who will now have an additional source of income from their capital assets.
 The Economic Democracy Act systematically turns non-owners into capital owners, without taking anything away from current owners.

 STEP 1.
 Each year (annually, bi-annually or quarterly) the government estimates how much productive capital will be added to the economy in the coming period, both in the private and public sectors.
 Dividing that number by the current number of U.S. citizens determines that period’s per-citizen allotment of interest-free capital credit.